Review the approved 2020 Bicycle-Pedestrian Master Plan update here.

 QUESTIONS OR COMMENTS?

-In these final weeks of the process, please feel free to contact Ryan Otto, Town Engineer or Mercy Davison, Town Planner with any questions or comments or use the feedback form.
+Please feel free to contact Ryan Otto, Town Engineer or Mercy Davison, Town Planner with any questions or comments.